-The vast majority of studies of falls in PwPD have utilised quantitative methodology, with use of standardised quantitative scales to report psychological outcomes such as fear of falling (13,30).
-Whilst more numerous qualitative studies have been conducted in older people without PD, as falls are more common and complex in PwPD it is important that the experiences of PwPD are explored (9–11).
-A recent study reported that PwPD experience fear of falling as a constant disturbance in everyday life, increasing over time as they become more aware of falls and fluctuating in line with the variability of PD symptoms that they experience (31).
-In individuals without PD, fear of falling can lead to restriction of activities and reduced social interaction of both the individual who falls and the caregiver (25,26).
+The vast majority of studies of falls in PwPD have utilised quantitative methodology, with use of standardised quantitative scales to report psychological outcomes such as fear of falling [13,30].
+Whilst more numerous qualitative studies have been conducted in older people without PD, as falls are more common and complex in PwPD it is important that the experiences of PwPD are explored [9–11].
+A recent study reported that PwPD experience fear of falling as a constant disturbance in everyday life, increasing over time as they become more aware of falls and fluctuating in line with the variability of PD symptoms that they experience [31].
+In individuals without PD, fear of falling can lead to restriction of activities and reduced social interaction of both the individual who falls and the caregiver [25,26].

-Previous research has highlighted that individuals with and without PD may not discuss falling with HCPs (10,32).
-Falls prevention advice may be disregarded, with individuals perceiving that it is common sense and relates to individuals older and more disabled than themselves (33).
-It may also be felt unwarranted amongst individuals who are satisfied with their current situation, or unhelpful in the setting of cognitive impairment (24,34).
-Individuals who fall often receive significant psychosocial and practical support from others (24,25).
-Caregivers of individuals with cognitive impairment, but without PD, have described greater concern about falls than the individual who falls and caregivers of PwPD have reported a need for more information and advice about the management of falls (24,35).
+Previous research has highlighted that individuals with and without PD may not discuss falling with HCPs [10,32].
+Falls prevention advice may be disregarded, with individuals perceiving that it is common sense and relates to individuals older and more disabled than themselves [33].
+It may also be felt unwarranted amongst individuals who are satisfied with their current situation, or unhelpful in the setting of cognitive impairment [24,34].
+Individuals who fall often receive significant psychosocial and practical support from others [24,25].
+Caregivers of individuals with cognitive impairment, but without PD, have described greater concern about falls than the individual who falls and caregivers of PwPD have reported a need for more information and advice about the management of falls [24,35].

 This study explores how PwPD and their family caregivers understand and experience falling and healthcare services relating to falls prevention and management.
-It extends on existing literature by exploring the perspectives of people who are particularly affected by falling yet whose experiences and views are currently under-researched (31).
+It extends on existing literature by exploring the perspectives of people who are particularly affected by falling yet whose experiences and views are currently under-researched [31].
 Firstly, we sought to include PwPD with cognitive impairment and dementia.
-Cognitive impairment is common in PwPD, with mild dysfunction identified in 24% of newly diagnosed PwPD, with prevalence increasing with patient age and disease duration (36,37).
-However, previous falls studies have commonly excluded PwPD with cognitive impairment (38–45).
+Cognitive impairment is common in PwPD, with mild dysfunction identified in 24% of newly diagnosed PwPD, with prevalence increasing with patient age and disease duration [36,37].
+However, previous falls studies have commonly excluded PwPD with cognitive impairment [38–45].
 Secondly, we included the perspectives of caregivers.
-The majority of PwPD live in their own homes helped by family members, ‘informal caregivers’, who provide vital physical, emotional and social support (10,46,47).
-PD leads to transformation of the lives of the PwPD and the caregiver, to include shifts in roles and responsibilities and restrictions in social activities (31,38,41,48,49).
-Caregivers of PwPD often feel unprepared and unsupported in this role, and the onset of falling has been associated with increased caregiver burden (35,50).
-Given caregivers’ considerable involvement in the day to day management of PD it is vital that their perspectives are understood and reacted to (35,51).
-Most qualitative studies have explored either PwPD or caregiver perspectives; rarely have both been studied in tandem, however, recent studies have suggested that this is a fruitful approach (48,52).
-A recent systematic review of dyadic challenges and of couples coping with chronically disabling physical and sensory impairments, which included studies of PwPD, people with multiple sclerosis and stroke, highlighted the interpersonal experience of disability (53).
+The majority of PwPD live in their own homes helped by family members, ‘informal caregivers’, who provide vital physical, emotional and social support [10,46,47].
+PD leads to transformation of the lives of the PwPD and the caregiver, to include shifts in roles and responsibilities and restrictions in social activities [31,38,41,48,49].
+Caregivers of PwPD often feel unprepared and unsupported in this role, and the onset of falling has been associated with increased caregiver burden [35,50].
+Given caregivers’ considerable involvement in the day to day management of PD it is vital that their perspectives are understood and reacted to [35,51].
+Most qualitative studies have explored either PwPD or caregiver perspectives; rarely have both been studied in tandem, however, recent studies have suggested that this is a fruitful approach [48,52].
+A recent systematic review of dyadic challenges and of couples coping with chronically disabling physical and sensory impairments, which included studies of PwPD, people with multiple sclerosis and stroke, highlighted the interpersonal experience of disability [53].
 Exploring the experiences of falling in both members of the PwPD/ caregiver dyad is vital given that they are the individuals managing PD day to day.
 Including caregivers also facilitated the inclusion of PwPD with cognitive impairment/ dementia, who might otherwise have been unable to take part.